Nadine Garner: Personal life

-Garner was married to Cameron Barnett, and they have two sons: Eden (born 2006) and Jem.
-In 2018 she revealed that she and Barnett were divorced.
-She grew up in the Melbourne suburb of Knoxfield.
+Garner grew up in the Melbourne suburb of Knoxfield.
+She was married to Director of Photography Cameron Barnett, and they have one son and a daughter: Edan (born 2006) and Jem (born 2009).
+Having divorced from Barnett, her partner (since 2019) is a designer and academic in Melbourne.

 TV work

 Garner's first major role was in 1985 at age 15 as Tamara in The Henderson Kids, for which she won several awards.
 This was followed by a role in the Australian teen drama Blue Water High.

 Garner played Arlene Toomer in the BBC comedy series Boys from the Bush for two series in 1991/92.
 She has since had a series of minor and guest roles in multiple Australian and British television series, including Prisoner, My Brother Tom miniseries, Neighbours, The Bill, A Country Practice, The Flying Doctors, Shadows of the Heart miniseries, G.P., Twisted Tales, Good Guys Bad Guys, Raw FM, Tribe miniseries, Class Act, Water Rats, The Love of Lionel's Life telemovie, Changi miniseries – Ep.5, Heroes' Mountain telemovie, Young Lions, The Secret Life of Us, Stingers, My Life Is Murder and Through My Eyes miniseries.

 Garner played the regular role of Detective Senior Constable Jennifer Mapplethorpe in the police drama series City Homicide, from 2007 to 2011.
 Starting in February 2013, she appeared as Jean Beazley, the housekeeper, in The Doctor Blake Mysteries with Craig McLachlan.

 In September 2013, Garner appeared as Eve in episode four of the ABC1 television comedy series It's a Date.